jbakse/site_builder/docs/concept_map/index.md

 ## Learning + Play

 Today we are going to play a game.
-Working in teams you will compete to complete the concept map of several key figures, institutions, ideas, and inventions related to **Learning + Play**.
+Working in teams you will compete to complete a concept map of several key figures, institutions, ideas, and inventions related to **Learning + Play**, design, and technology.
 We are playing this game for several reasons:

 ### Part 0: Preparation